The Golden Girls: Premise

-The show, featuring an ensemble cast, revolves around four older single women, three widows and one divorcée, sharing a house in Miami while navigating their "golden years" with humor, friendship, and occasional chaos.
+The show revolves around four older single women (three widows and one divorcée) sharing a house in Miami while navigating their "golden years" with humor, friendship, and occasional chaos.
 The owner of the house is a widow named Blanche Devereaux (McClanahan), who was joined by fellow widow Rose Nylund (White) and divorcée Dorothy Zbornak (Arthur) after they both responded to an ad on the bulletin board of a local grocery store, a year before the start of the series.
 In the pilot episode, the three are joined by Dorothy's 80-year-old widowed mother, Sophia Petrillo (Getty), after the retirement home where she lived burned down.

 Many episodes of the series followed a similar format or theme.
 For example, one or more of the women would become involved in some sort of problem, often involving other family members, men, or an ethical dilemma.
 At some point, they would gather around the kitchen table and discuss the problem, sometimes late at night and often while eating cheesecake, ice cream, or some other dessert.
 One of the other girls then told a story from her own life, which somehow related to the problem (though Rose occasionally regaled the others with a nonsense story that had nothing to do with the situation, and Sophia told outrageous, made-up stories).
 Some episodes featured flashbacks to previous episodes, flashbacks to events not shown in previous episodes, or to events that occurred before the series began.